Are you prepared for your teaching job search with an excellent, focused student-teacher resume targeted to submit for the perfect position?

 How to Use Student-Teacher Internship Experience in a New Teacher Resume?

-When scouting potential school districts, see what their values and beliefs are and research the “type” of teachers they like to hire.
+When scouting potential school districts, see their values and beliefs and research the “type” of teachers they like to hire.

-Some schools prefer experienced teachers while others are looking for fresh new faces with innovative and groundbreaking ideas.
-Once you have found a safe district that meets your personal criteria, make sure you have an outstanding, attention-grabbing student teacher resume on hand.
+Some schools prefer experienced teachers, while others seek fresh new faces with innovative and groundbreaking ideas.
+Once you have found a safe district that meets your criteria, ensure you have an outstanding, attention-grabbing student-teacher resume.

 As you may notice, a typical resume highlights education, credentials, teaching experience, professional affiliations, and volunteer work.

 But what do you do when you have little hands-on instructional experience?
-First, start with an informative resume profile that leaves a good impression on the reader.
-Briefly, discuss your passion for education, methods for assisting learners, and drive to instill a love of learning in students.
+First, start with an informative resume that leaves a good impression on the reader.
+Briefly discuss your passion for education, methods for assisting learners, and drive to instill a love of learning in students.

 List Relevant Skills